 Even if Notion and Confluence fall under the same category as collaboration software, the two differ in terms of the target market and features.
 Notion comes with a more prominent orientation towards the personal user.

 Differences in features Confluence vs. Notion

 They focus their free plan mainly on personal use, while Confluence built their free service around smaller companies, probably hoping to grow and switch to a paid plan.
-Looking even more profound into the Confluence competitor, Notion is more of quick thought and lightweight to-do list tool than an advanced collaboration tool such as Confluence.
-Furthermore, other apparent differences between the two come from the large diversity of apps integrations that Confluence contrasts to Notion.
+Looking even more deeply into the Confluence competitor, Notion is quicker thought and lightweight to-do list tool than an advanced collaboration tool such as Confluence.
+Furthermore, other apparent differences between the two come from the large diversity of app integrations that Confluence contrasts with Notion.
 Amongst other features that are missing in Notion are:

 - Advanced search